build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 ---
-title: "Deploy Serverless Spark jobs to AWS using GitHub Actions"
+title: "Deploy Serverless Spark Jobs to AWS Using GitHub Actions"
 description: "GitHub Actions have become a popular way of maintaining continuous integration and deployment as part of code repositories.
 In this post, we show how to deploy an end-to-end Spark ETL pipeline to Amazon EMR Serverless with GitHub Actions."
 tags:
     - cicd
-    - github
+    - github-actions
     - emr-serverless
     - apache-spark
     - aws